Art Along the Hudson

 Day 6 — Troy & Albany

-Visit the Albany Institute of History & Art, dedicated to the history, art, and culture of Albany and the upper Hudson Valley including its impressive Hudson River School collection.
-Next, visit the Empire State Plaza Art Collection featuring works from 20th-century American Abstract Expressionist and Color Field paintings and sculpture, which are on display in public areas throughout the Empire State Plaza.
+Visit the Albany Institute of History & Art, dedicated to the history, art, and culture of Albany and the upper Hudson Valley, including its remarkable Dutch colonial and Hudson River School collections.
+Next visit the Empire State Plaza Art Collection, featuring an amazing group of mid-20th-century abstract paintings and sculptures, on display in public areas throughout the Empire State Plaza.
 (B,L,D)